Our top tips for applying

 - A 45-minute academic test, to help us assess your level of English and maths (calculators are allowed).

 - A school-based scenario task that will give you the opportunity to show us how you face and overcome challenges.

 - An interview with City Year UK staff, to give us a chance to get to know you.
 Let your personality shine and make sure you’ve thought about those competencies we mentioned (see ‘What we’re looking for’).
 Can you demonstrate your skills and experiences in each area?

 Here are some final pointers to help you prepare.

 Do your research!
 Having a good understanding of what we do will help you explain why you’d make a great City Year Mentor.

 - Keep it professional

 Sometimes it’s the simplest things that can make a big difference – arrive on time, dress professionally, take a moment to pause and think before responding to questions and ask your own questions if you need clarification.
 Remember to smile, be enthusiastic and show that you are interested!

 - Highlight any experience working with children or young people

 This could include babysitting or helping out with Brownies, Cubs, Guides or Scouts.
-Make sure that you can talk about the lessons you learned or the strategies you used to engage children and how those experiences could help you as a volunteer mentor.
+Make sure that you can talk about the lessons you learned or the strategies you used to engage children and how those experiences could help you as a City Year Mentor.